SUSE/machinery/docs/Inspection-Concept.md

 The other mode uses a non-root user on the remote machine, which is configured to be able to execute specific commands with root privileges via sudo.
-The exact sudo configuration is documented in the Machinery man page.
+The exact sudo configuration is documented in the Machinery documentation.
 Which user is used to log in to the remote system is specified by a command line option in Machinery.

 For the case of inspecting the local system Machinery requires to be run as root.